cannawen/vassal-gloomhaven-instructions/README.md

   - Click `Token` and drag the appropriate traps, etc. onto the room tile
   - Click `Enemy Token` or `Boss Token` and drag enemies on the room tile
   - Click `Hero Token` and drag your character tokens on the room tile
-  - Click `Enemy Sheet` or `Boss Sheet` and drag it to beside the room tile
+  - Click `Enemy Sheet` or `Boss Sheet` and drag it to beside the room tile (right click to rotate it to the desired difficulty level)
+- Click `Dungeon -> Battle Goals` and drag 2 battle goals to each player board
+  - Player may return 1 to the Battle Goals stack
 - Click `Token -> MonsterInitID`
   - Drag a random number to each visible monster
   - Also drag the same number to beside the Enemy/Boss Sheet to count damage